Academic Keynotes

 Biography

 Alex is one of Australia’s leading energy experts and passionate about enabling a smooth energy transition for Australia.
-He is currently on the Board of the Energy Corporation of NSW and advising a number of businesses on the energy transition.
-As EGM System Design at the Australian Energy Market Operator (AEMO), Alex oversaw the development of the most recent Integrated System Plan (ISP) including the development of the new Hydrogen Super Power scenario.
+He is the CEO of Ampyr Australia, a renewable energy company delivering 2.5 GW of large-scale and distributed energy storage solutions.
+He is also on the Board of the Energy Corporation of NSW, which is delivering NSW’s Renewable Energy Zones.
+Prior to his current roles, Alex oversaw the development of the previous Integrated System Plans (ISP) as EGM System Design at the Australian Energy Market Operator (AEMO).
 Prior to his role at AEMO, Alex held a number of senior executive roles at the CSIRO and at Aurecon, an international engineering firm.

 Dr James Seymour